‘A fierce opponent and a first-class choice for any client’ – Legal 500 2017

 Alex joined the firm in 2000 and specialises in general commercial litigation and has particular experience with contractual disputes, financial services disputes, professional negligence, commercial agency disputes and IT disputes.
 Clients have included banks, building societies and title insurers working on disputes arising out of mortgage fraud and also in relation to disputes with agents and appointed representatives.

 Alex has developed particular experience and knowledge of the retail sector and advised on high-value complex disputes relating to procurement of software, services, recruitment and goods.
 He has spent 18 months on a part time secondment to a large client.

 According to the Chambers UK, 2016 “Clients laud him as ‘tenacious and thorough.
 He always provides the feeling that he is firmly trying to get you the best outcome possible’.”
-Legal 500, 2015 notes that he has “a fine ability to manage complex litigation with a keen eye on the detail, but without losing sight of the bigger strategic picture”.
+Legal 500 2017 notes that Alex is “‘very professional’ and ‘accurate as well as circumspective’”.

 Acting for a large supermarket chain in a dispute with a US software provider arising out of the unsuccessful purchase and implementation of promotional forecasting software.
 A claim was issued against the client for damages arising out of alleged wrongful termination of software hosting and maintenance contracts.
 The client defended the claim and brought a counterclaim for losses of circa £3.5 million arising out of the software provider’s breaches of contract which led to the failure of the project and termination by the client.
 The matter settled on confidential terms.